-As much as I love to travel and gallivanting off to different destinations, holidays and breaks cost money… and not just a few pounds – the average cost of a family holiday for four is up around £4,800.
-Ouch, I hear you all gasp.
-Put simply, travelling is an expensive hobby.
-Being a travel blogger, I wish I could boast and tell you that I am offered free trips left, right and centre, but that really isn’t the case.
-For me, travel is what I like to spend most of my hard-earned cash on.
-With a bit of savvy saving and juggling around, we are lucky enough to be in a position whereby we can take a few trips annually.
+As much as I love to travel and gallivanting off to different destinations, holidays and breaks cost money – the average cost of a family holiday for four is up around £4,800.
+Ouch!
+Put simply, travelling is an expensive passion.
+Being a travel blogger, I wish I could boast and tell you that I am offered free trips all the time, but that really isn’t the case.
+Even I have to plan budget family holidays.
+For me, travel is what I like to spend most of my hard-earned cash on and we are lucky to be able to take several trips annually.

-For me, a holiday in the UK can be just as exciting and rewarding as flying halfway across the world.
+When you think of family travel on a budget, do you imagine having to cut back on luxury, or heading to destinations that aren’t exotic?
+This really isn’t the case.
 It’s about picking and choosing destinations that fit – weighing up your budget and then sticking to it.
-I believe it’s not about actually saving money – what is important is getting good value for your money.
+I believe it’s not always about saving money – what is important is getting good value for your money.
 And that’s the difference.
 Because at the end of the day the saying: ‘You pay for what you get’ couldn’t be truer.
-Just because it’s the cheapest of the cheap, doesn’t mean it’s going to be any good.

 There are several ways in which you can keep costs down and budget when you’re planning your next family adventure without compromising on the quality of your trip.
-Here are 20 Essential Tips To Help You Budget For A Family Holiday.
+Here are essential money-saving tips if you plan on travelling with family on a budget.

 Consider a non-direct flight

 If money is more important than time, then consider a flight with a stop-over.
 These can be considerably cheaper if you have to buy four tickets – and some stop-overs are only for a few hours.